-In conjunction with the growth in electronic markets and advancements in technology, there has been a corresponding increase in the number of people who engage in day trading the various financial markets (stocks, options and futures).
-RCM Futures is well positioned to cater to the needs of serious day traders across all of these asset classes.
+In conjunction with the growth in electronic markets and advancements in technology, there has also been an increase in the number of people who engage in day trading the various financial markets (stocks, options and futures).
+RCM Futures is well positioned to cater to the needs of serious, risk-aware day traders across a broad range of futures and options on futures markets.

 Why day trade through RCM Futures?

-RCM provides the platforms, pricing, execution, data and support that day traders need to attempt the successful implementation of their respective day-trading strategies.
+RCM provides the platform, pricing, execution, data and general support services that day traders require to execute their trading strategies.

-Futures provide greater leverage than securities and can be 10-1 or greater.
-The minimum amount required for each account depends upon the type and number of contracts that are traded.
-A client’s intraday leverage on a position will be restricted on a per contract basis.
-Overnight futures margins are set by the exchanges, but intraday levels can often be significantly lower than overnight limits and are negotiated by each futures commission merchant.
+Trading futures and options on futures often involves greater leverage than securities trading.
+Increased leverage amounts to increased risk.
+The minimum margin amount required for each account depends, among other factors, upon the type and number of contracts traded.
+A client’s intraday leverage on a position is restricted on a per contract basis.
+Overnight futures margins are set by the exchanges; intraday levels are often lower than overnight limits as they are negotiated anew for each customer with the FCM depending on the client's ability to bear risk, among other considerations.

-Futures are marked-to-market each day and there must be enough funds in the account to cover the margin requirement when you place the trade, vs. T+3 settlement for stock trades or T+1 for stock options.
+Futures are marked-to-market each day and there must be sifficient funds in the account to cover the margin requirements when trades are placed, vs. T+3 settlement for stock trades or T+1 for stock options.
 Pricing for futures day trading is determined based on factors including the account balance (i.e. intended funding value), trading intraday versus overnight (position) trading, options on futures vs. futures contracts, trading volume and other factors.
-Click here to contact RCM to learn more and to obtain a quote.
+Click here to contact RCM to learn more about margin requirements, account funding and risk management.

 THE RISKS ASSOCIATED WITH TRADING FUTURES AND OPTIONS ARE SIGNIFICANTLY DIFFERENT THAN THOSE OF STOCK INVESTING AND INVESTORS MAY LOSE MORE THAN THEIR INITIAL INVESTMENT.